Maja Ostaszewska: Life and career

-In 1998, Ostaszewska played the leading role in the drama film, The Haven For this role, she received the Best Actress Award at the Polish Film Festival held in Gdynia.
+In 1998, Ostaszewska played the leading role in the drama film, The Haven.
+For this role, she received the Best Actress Award at the Polish Film Festival held in Gdynia.
 She received her second Polish Film Festival Award for Best Actress and first Polish Academy Award for Best Actress nomination for Prymas – trzy lata z tysiąca (2000).
 She received Paszport Polityki Award in recognition of her film roles.
 She received another nomination for Przemiany in 2004.
 On television, Ostaszewska starred in the drama series, Removals in 2001 and later was regular cast member in the medical drama series, Na dobre i na złe (2003—2008).
 In 2008, she starred in the first season on the War drama series, Days of Honor and later was regular in the comedy-drama Recipe For Life (2011–2013) and the medical drama Diagnosis (2017–2019).
 In 2012 she received the Telekamera Award for Best Actress, and in February 2013 she received a Wiktor Award nomination for TV acting.
 She appeared in the made-for-television movie The Courageous Heart of Irena Sendler (2009) starring Anna Paquin.

 Ostaszewska appeared in films Where Eskimos Live and The Pianist in 2002.
 She played one of the main characters in Academy Award-nominated Andrzej Wajda's historical drama Katyń in 2007.
 She appeared in the comedy film Ile wazy kon trojanski?
 (2008) and starred in the drama Janosik: A True Story (2009) directed by Agnieszka Holland.
 She played the leads in the crime drama film Uwiklanie (2011) and the drama film In the Name Of (2013).
 She next starred in Jack Strong (2014) and Body (2015), receiving Polish Academy Award for Best Actress in 2015 and 2016.

 In 2020, Ostaszewska starred in the comedy-drama film Never Gonna Snow Again receiving another Polish Academy Award nomination for Best Actress.
 It was selected as the Polish entry for the Best International Feature Film at the 93rd Academy Awards, but failed to receive a nomination.
 The following year, she starred in the crime drama series, Klangor.
 She starred in the comedy film The In-Laws (2021) and the biographical drama film Broad Peak (2022).
 In 2023, Ostaszewska starred in the drama film Green Border directed by Agnieszka Holland.
 In 2024, she starred in the murder-mystery film, Colors of Evil: Red for Netflix.
-She later was cast in the Netflix series, Projekt UFO.
+She later was cast in the Netflix miniseries, Projekt UFO.
+In 2025, Ostaszewska played 2025Tekla Justyna Chopin in the biographical drama film, Chopin, a Sonata in Paris and the following year Baronowa Krzeszowska in the period drama The Doll.
+In 2026 she also starred in the HBO Max drama series, Proud.